-Thiamine As Adjunctive Therapy for Diabetic Ketoacidosis
+Thiamine as Adjunctive Therapy for Diabetic Ketoacidosis

-October 29, 2024 updated by: Michael Donnino, Beth Israel Deaconess Medical Center
+May 26, 2026 updated by: Michael Donnino, Beth Israel Deaconess Medical Center

 This is a randomized, double-blind, placebo-controlled trial to determine if administration of intravenous thiamine will lead to quicker resolution of acidosis in patients admitted to the hospital with diabetic ketoacidosis.
 The investigators will secondarily investigate whether thiamine improves cellular oxygen consumption, shortens intensive care unit (ICU) and hospital stay or decreases hospital resource utilization.